ipersids/2d-maze-game/README.md

 	* Optimize functions to reduce complexity, improve performance, and increase abstraction.
 	* Improve error handling.
 - [x] Display the movement count on-screen.
+- [x] Implement game states:
+	* Create layout for win and lose states.
+	* Add main menu.
+	* Allow player to choose a character at the start of the game.
+- [x] Implement enemies:
+	* Add enemies with movement patterns and interactions with the player.
+	* Add animation for enemy.
+	* Detect collision with player.
+- [x] Implement a final game loop that handles rendering and events.

 </details>